How to Trek to Upper Dolpo?

 Since you’ll be trekking at high altitudes for many days, acclimatization is key.
 Take your time, stay hydrated and listen to your body.
 Carrying the right gear, warm layers, good trekking boots and essential supplies is important because shops are very limited once you’re inside the Dolpo region.
 Also, communication can be difficult, so it's best to inform someone about your plan before you go.

-Overall, trekking to Upper Dolpo requires a bit more planning than other routes, but that’s part of what makes it special.
+Overall, trekking to Dolpo regions requires a bit more planning than other routes, but that’s part of what makes it special.
 Once you’re prepared, you can fully enjoy the raw beauty, culture and adventure that this remote himalayan journey has to provide.

 Permits and Paperwork